nitricware/NWLog/README.md

 ```
 Done.
 No installation required.
 ## Functions
-For information about the functions of the class, please check the documentation inside the .php-file!
+For information about the functions, please check the documentation inside the .php-file!
 ### With NWDataBase you can:
 * log status
 * read log
 * delete log
 ## Changelog
+v1.0.1
+- bugfixes
 v1.0
 - initial release